nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Delete Tags From Persons: `tag delete`

-Delete tags from persons in address book.
+Delete tags from persons in system.

 * A `tag delete` command deleting the `Photoshop` tag from a person without `Photoshop` tag will be executed successfully.
 * When deleting a tag from a person without the tag, the command will be executed successfully, but no tags will be deleted from the person.